 - Litigation costs

-Just about every state experiences each of these issues to some extent, but Florida is currently struggling with all of them.
-Combine these with the 1.3 percent assessment recently issued by the Florida Insurance Guarantee Association (FIGA) due to some recent Florida insurers going under, and you can see why Florida homeowners insurance rates are on the rise.
+Just about every state has issues with each of these to some extent, but Florida is currently struggling with all of them.
+Combine these with fees assessed by the Florida Insurance Guarantee Association (FIGA) in October 2021 and May 2022, and you can see why Florida homeowners insurance rates are on the rise.

-Most people know that Florida homeowners see more than their fair share of foul weather, but some may not know how that impacts the cost of homeowners insurance.
+More catastrophic claims cause reinsurance costs to rise, but they also directly impact the cost of homeowners insurance.
 Essentially, Florida insurance companies must price policies so that they have enough money to cover claims expected from catastrophic losses such as hurricanes.

 Because Florida has the highest risk of catastrophe of any state, Florida homeowners insurance typically costs more than the national average.
-And, unfortunately, climate change causes more severe hurricanes.
-This increases the chance of lots of homeowners experiencing claims all at once.
-This increased risk makes rates increase to cover those claims.
+And unfortunately, climate change causes more severe hurricanes.
+This increases the chance of lots of homeowners experiencing claims all at once, forcing home insurance companies to raise rates to cover the potential claims.

 - A contractor sends a solicitation or knocks on an insured’s door saying that he or she has been able to get a “free new roof” for neighbors in the area and they’d like to inspect the insured’s roof

 - The contractor goes on the roof and creates “damage” with a hammer or other method

 - The contractor tells the insured that they have damage from a prior storm and that the contractor can get them a new roof from the insurance company